1991–92 San Antonio Spurs season

 The 1991–92 San Antonio Spurs season was the 16th season for the San Antonio Spurs in the National Basketball Association, and their 25th season as a franchise.
-During the off-season, the Spurs acquired Antoine Carr from the Sacramento Kings, then signed free agent Vinnie Johnson in December.
+During the off-season, the Spurs acquired Antoine Carr from the Sacramento Kings, and then signed free agent Vinnie Johnson in December.

-After a 10–3 start to the regular season, the Spurs struggled with mediocrity holding a 21–17 record in late January, as head coach Larry Brown was fired, and soon took a coaching job with the Los Angeles Clippers.
+With the addition of Carr, the Spurs won seven of their first eight games of the regular season, and held a 10–3 record at the end of November.
+However, the team struggled with mediocrity holding a 21–17 record as of January 19, 1992, as head coach Larry Brown was fired, and soon took a coaching job with the Los Angeles Clippers; Brown was replaced with General Manager Bob Bass as an interim coach.
 At mid-season, the team signed three-point specialist Trent Tucker.
-Under replacement, interim and General Manager Bob Bass, the Spurs held a 27–19 record at the All-Star break, and finished in second place in the Midwest Division with a 47–35 record, earning the fifth seed in the Western Conference.
+Under Bass, the Spurs held a 27–19 record at the All-Star break, and finished in second place in the Midwest Division with a 47–35 record, earning the fifth seed in the Western Conference.

-David Robinson averaged 23.2 points, 12.2 rebounds, 2.3 steals and 4.5 blocks per game, and was named the NBA Defensive Player of the Year, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+David Robinson averaged 23.2 points, 12.2 rebounds, 2.3 steals and 4.5 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, Terry Cummings averaged 17.3 points and 9.0 rebounds per game, while Sean Elliott provided the team with 16.3 points and 5.4 rebounds per game, Rod Strickland provided with 13.8 points, 8.6 assists and 2.1 steals per game, and Willie Anderson contributed 13.1 points and 5.3 rebounds and assists per game each.
 Off the bench, Carr averaged 10.9 points and 4.3 rebounds per game, while Johnson contributed 8.0 points per game, Tucker provided with 6.5 points per game, but only played just 25 games, Sidney Green averaged 4.6 points and 4.3 rebounds per game, and Donald Royal contributed 4.2 points per game.